 Waters intended for human consumption, in particular groundwater and mineral waters, become charged in natural radionuclides owing to the nature of the geological strata in which they spend time.
-The concentration of descendants of uranium and thorium, but also of potassium 40, varies according to the département given the geological nature of the ground.
-For waters with high radioactivity, the annual effective dose resulting from daily consumption (2 litres/inhabitant/day) may reach several tens or several hundreds of $\mu Sv$ .
+The concentration of uranium and thorium daughters, but also of potassium 40, varies according to the resource exploited according to the geological nature of the ground.
+For waters with high radioactivity, the annual effective dose resulting from daily consumption (2 litres/inhabitant/day) may reach several tens or several hundreds of μSv.